danisuargarc/MEAN/mean-course/README.md

 # MeanCourse

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3, [Express.js] version 4.17.1, and [MongoDB].

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev Angular server.
 Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+Run `npm run start:server` for a dev Express server.
+Navigate to `http://localhost:3000/*`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding